Five steps to developing students' skills for tomorrow's challenges@headingTag>

 New information is being discovered and shared at an ever-growing rate.
 Predictions show that 50 percent of the facts students are memorising today will no longer be accurate or complete in the near future.
 Students need to know not only how to find accurate information, but also how to critically analyse its reliability and usefulness.
 Building research-based tasks and projects into your teaching will provide a basis to develop this essential 21st century skillset for work.
-Why not try the LifeSkills 21st Century Skills lesson for some case studies to get students thinking about the sorts of ways they could put these skills into action.
+Why not try the LifeSkills Big data lesson for some case studies to get students thinking about the sorts of ways they could put these skills into action.

 3. Teach tolerance and resilience

 To successfully work in a growing collaborative and global community, employers will be looking for candidates who show an ability and openness to communicate with unfamiliar cultures and ideas.
 To build these skills, students will need exposure to open discussions and experiences that can help them feel comfortable communicating with others.
 School trips, debating sessions, visits to a workplace or Q&As with a local employer are all good ways of showing students open mindsets in action.
 For example, why not ask Founders4Schools to connect your school with a local business leader to give an inspirational talk about their experiences?
 Your institution may be eligible for free LifeSkills sessions facilitated by one of our charity partners, supported, where possible, by Barclays employees to give real-world examples.